MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 - Identify the project by passing the project ID in the request header.
 - Identify the report instance by passing the report ID and the report instance ID in the path of the request.

-  In the downloadable sample that was provided, you get the data for an instance of the report “01 Basic Report” in the “Strategy Tutorial” project.
+  In the downloadable sample that was provided, you get the data for an instance of the report “01 Basic Report” in the “MicroStrategy Tutorial” project.
 This report has two attributes and three metrics.

 - Identity the start and end position as offset and limit request parameters
   - offset is the start point of your response.
 For example, if offset=2, it will return the report data beginning with the second record.
 The default value is 0.